holysoles/bot-wrangler-traefik-plugin/README.md

 Presently, two different types of source files are supported.
 The first is classic `robots.txt` styled formatting, from which a bots list will be extracted.
 The second is a rich JSON object, following the schema of the ai.robots.txt project's JSON file found [here](https://github.com/ai-robots-txt/ai.robots.txt/blob/main/robots.json).
 This JSON format allows for additional metadata to be provided in logs which can be used for deeper analysis from administrators.

 In either case, you should ensure that the server serving your source file provides a proper `Content-Type` header.
 Of particular note, using content from `raw.githubusercontent.com` **fails to do this**.
 If you wish to use a file hosted on GitHub, check out [jsdelivr](https://github.com/jsdelivr/jsdelivr?tab=readme-ov-file#github) which can proxy the file with the proper headers.
+It is recommended to pin the source to a specific git tag or commit.

 ### "Tarpits" to Send Bots to